faizan-m/faizan-m.github.io/projects.md

 * To be published soon

 *Results:*
-* Unseen evaluations were done by an independent team that found it performed better than other approaches and delivered near-perfect results
+* Unseen evaluations were done by an independent team that found it performed better than all other approaches and delivered near-perfect results
 * More to be published soon

 {% include image-caption.html imageurl="/assets/images/projects/polycraft.png" title="Polycraft" caption="" %}